Research Recruitment and Retention Program (R3)

 - Identify patients with specific clinical characteristics to target for recruitment

 - Cross-reference data from EPIC, Logician, SDK, SCM, OR and ED

 - ReSPECT research registry is a database of 6000 adults, more than 70% of whom are minorities, who have agreed to be contacted about participating in studies at BU/BMC, demographic information and is linked to BMC electronic health records to assist in matching participants to studies based on the specific clinical characteristics.
 To learn more please visit ReSPECT Registry.

 ResearchMatch provides a way to connect people who are trying to find research studies with researchers who are seeking people to participate in their studies.
 ResearchMatch.org is a national web-based recruitment registry that will help ‘match’ researchers with willing volunteers all over the country who may wish to participate in research studies.

 Monthly Roundtable Speaker Series

-- Join us on the last Wednesday of the month for lunch and discussion of research recruitment and retention topics
+- Join us on the 4th Wednesday of the month at 12 pm for lunch and discussion of research recruitment and retention topics.

 - Past roundtable talks